DOC collaborates with other government agencies, researchers and community groups to investigate wildlife disease.

-DOC is monitoring the international effects of H5N1 (bird flu).
+DOC monitors the international effects of H5N1 (bird flu).
 Currently the risk of the virus reaching New Zealand is very low.
 We are lucky to be isolated form other land masses and we have good border biosecurity.

 Monitoring of bird populations is part of DOC’s core work.
 Dead or sick birds are tested for disease.
-This wil help us to detect any arrival of H5N1 in New Zealand.
+This will help us to detect any arrival of H5N1 in New Zealand.

 If the virus arrives in New Zealand, we have a contingency plan to protect native species.
 This plan uses good biosecurity to reduce or prevent the spread of the virus.